afshaalzubair/hello-world-many-languages/README.md

-# Hello World in () Languages
+# Hello World in 31 Programming Languages

 ## Purpose

-This repository contains the Hello World program in 30 different programming languages, all of which can be found below.
+This repository contains the Hello World program in 31 different programming languages, all of which can be found below.

 ## Languages